 - Right to data portability whereby certain data can be transferred tomanother organisation;

 - Right to object to have their information used for marketing or research purposes.

-The Privacy Notices supplied clearly explain how each of the individual’s rights are supported by NHS Northamptonshire CCG.
+The Privacy Notices supplied clearly explain each of the commissioning activities in further detail and how each of the individual’s rights are supported by NHS Northamptonshire CCG.